 - Learn how to use it.
 A payment gateway works in conjunction with shopping cart software.

 - Using an online shopping cart, customers browsing through the products you have featured online can choose what they want to buy, including the color, size, quantity, etc. After the decision to purchase all the items has been made, the customer may proceed to the virtual checkout counter, where the shopping cart software not only adds up all the costs of the selected items but also adds the necessary shipping and other fees.
-To finally calculate the total payment due.
+Finally, calculate the total payment due.
 The shopping cart itself contains an online form in which customers enter their credit card numbers and other relevant customer information.

 - Examine how it works.
 The card information entered is encrypted by the shopping cart software.
 Once the online form is completed, the customer clicks “SEND”.
 Then the payment gateway software encrypts the information and sends the data to the credit card processing company.
 The gateway then informs the customer whether his/her credit card transaction is accepted or declined with the appropriate return message.
 The whole process is carried out under extreme security measures!